mgjo5899/WhoAmIProject/backend/whoami_back/views/README.md

 ### Get user data that's on the whiteboard [GET]

-This API returns data related to the user contents on the user's whiteboard.
-It requires the user credential in the session cookie.
+(Credential in session required) This API returns data related to the user contents on the user's whiteboard.

 + Response (application/json)